xbps-src-tutorials/xbps-src-tutorials.github.io/README.md

 If some other system would provide better features, poring this tutorial to it shouldn't be that difficult.

+### How is `src/sitemap.xml` handled?
+None of the sitemap generators I know about don't meet this book's needs.
+Because of this, I edit it by hand.
+The appropriate `<changefreq>` should be changed when a page is updated.
+Appropriate `<url>` tags should be added or removed when pages are added or removed.

 ## Troubleshooting
 ### The book doesn't build!
 I'm getting a mdbook_admonish error!
 The following error